CSS - Forms and Specificity

 Mark all required fields with

-.Anything that isn't required should have a default
+required.Anything that isn't required should have a default

-.While not exactly form validation, it's very helpful to have a
+value.While not exactly form validation, it's very helpful to have a

-value for text inputs.It can also be useful to check some boxes by default with
+placeholdervalue for text inputs.It can also be useful to check some boxes by default with

-.Change your opening
+checked.Change your opening

-Once your new-and-improved form works like you would like, stage, commit, push and deploy your site.
+<form>tag to implement Netlify, like so:<form name="contact" method="POST" data-netlify="true">Once your new-and-improved form works like you would like, stage, commit, push and deploy your site.

 When your site is live, test out your form!
 You should get parsed responses from Formspree as soon as you confirm your email address.